tsgates/arch-wiki-markdown/wiki/Canon_LBP2900.md

 -   http://gdlp01.c-wss.com/gds/4/0900007724/11/Linux_CAPT_PrinterDriver_V230_uk_EN.tar.gz

-Also you can search in http://software.canon-europe.com/ for your printer driver, newest version is v240 at least for the lbp-3200 (checked april 2012).
+Also you can search in http://software.canon-europe.com/ for your printer driver, newest version is v260 at least for the lbp-3200 (november 2013).

 For information about setting up cups, refer to CUPS.